 Our partners provide resources to Indiana LASIK Centers that strengthen and support our community outreach.
-We appreciate their collaboration and look forward to building further relationships.
+We appreciate their collaboration and look forward to building upon these relationships.

 The Fort Wayne Komets are one of the oldest sports franchises in the nation, and the second oldest pro minor league hockey team in America, next to the Hershey Bears of the AHL.
 2016-17 marks the Komets' 65th anniversary season of pro hockey in Fort Wayne.